moby/moby/docs/sources/userguide/dockerimages.md

     $ sudo docker run -t -i ubuntu:12.04 /bin/bash

-If you don't specify a variant, for example you just use `ubuntu`, then Docker will default to using the `ubunut:latest` image.
+If you don't specify a variant, for example you just use `ubuntu`, then Docker will default to using the `ubuntu:latest` image.

 > **Tip:**
 > We recommend you always use a specific tagged image, for example